 A delegate certificate that is longer-lived should contain a CRL Distribution Points extension with a single DistributionPoint entry.
 The DistributionPoint entry shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the CRL hosted by the STI-SCA or V-SCA.

-An STI intermediate certificate held by an STI-SCA or a delegate intermediate certificate held by a V-SCA shall indicate a key usage of cRLSign (6) in the Key Usage Extension if the certificate credentials are used to sign a CRL hosted by the STI-SCA or V-SCA.
+A delegate intermediate certificate held by a V-SCA shall indicate a key usage of cRLSign (6) in the Key Usage Extension if the certificate credentials are used to sign a CRL hosted by the V-SCA.

-A delegate certificate shall contain a TNAuthList as defined in RFC 8226 [Ref 11] identifying one or more single TNs, and/or one or more TN ranges authorized to the certificate holder (a “pass-by-value” TNAuthList).
+A delegate certificate shall contain one of the following two extensions:

+A TNAuthList as defined in RFC 8226 [Ref 11] identifying one or more single TNs, and/or one or more TN ranges authorized to the certificate holder (a “pass-by-value” TNAuthList), or

+An Authority Information Access extension containing an accessMethod of id-ad-ocsp and an accessLocation referencing an OCSP service that supports the OCSP TNQuery extension defined in draft-ietf-stir-certificates-ocsp.

 The Subject field Common Name attribute of a delegate certificate shall not contain the text string "SHAKEN" and shall not contain an SPC value (since the TNAuthList does not contain an SPC value).
 The Subject field Common Name attribute shall contain the string "Delegate cert" and shall contain the string “Subordinate CA” if the Basic Constraints CA boolean is true (e.g., CN=Delegate cert).
 The Common Name may contain the TN(s) identified in the TNAuthList extension of the delegate certificate.